Need advice? Call Now, Schedule a Meeting or Contact Us

 In simplest terms, resource management can be defined as the appropriate employment of available business resources to complete projects with efficiency, time-bound limitations and efficacy.

-The process of resource management techniques involves the allocation, estimation, forecasting and planning of usable resources to complete projects in a manner meant to maximise project resource utilisation and productive output.
+The process of resource management techniques involves the allocation, estimation, forecasting and project planning of usable resources to complete projects in a manner meant to maximise project resource utilisation and productive output.
+Project planning is a critical phase in determining resource requirements and ensuring efficient execution throughout the project lifecycle.

 Additionally, resource management utilises and allocates available project resources to reduce project costs while prioritising availability, visibility, data-driven decision making and team members’ output.

 Business resources are transformed into utilisable project resources.
+These include not only human resources but also physical resources such as equipment, raw materials, and supplies, which are essential for project operations.
 Once a project is assigned to a project manager and team members, project resources become available.
 The use of resource management techniques, therefore, ensures that there is no misuse of available resources.

 Misleading, inefficient and inappropriate utilisation of project resources leads to an increase in overall project costs.
 These costs decrease the company’s operating revenues, which in turn may lead to irrecoverable losses.

 Moreover, human capital or labour is also part of project resources.
-Team members incapable of handling or operating under project management guidelines can cause time outlays at the company's expense.
+Team members incapable of handling or operating under project management guidelines can cause time outlays at the company’s expense.
+Team members are the organisation's most valuable resource, so managing their workload and well-being is crucial to maximise productivity and morale.
 Time is money - and time wasted is also money wasted.

 That is why resource management of the right human capital or HR type is equally important in the management process.
 The right kind of people with the right building blocks can get the job done in a timely-bound manner before a deadline.